Converting CellML

 /home/openCARP/physics/limpet/src/make_dynamic_model.sh LuoRudy94

-You will see the following output which has errors:
+You will see the following output containing error messages:

 Syntax error at line 79, token '{'